 Snow Lake Trailhead

-The forecast had a small chance of rain and snow in the late morning.
+The forecast had a slight chance of rain and snow in the late morning.
 So the pup and I started hiking later.
 There was snow en route and down the north side of the wilderness boundary.

 But none of the snow posed any real issues.
 Later the trail ended at the marked junction.
 So we went on High Lakes Trail and crossed the outlet on the bridge.
 I saw a tent above the cliffs.